antinatura/antinatura.github.io/uni/index.md

 # Uni portfolio

-Here I've included what is most of the assessed coursework I've created for BSc (Hons) Ethical Hacking so far.
+Here I've included what is most of the assessed coursework I've created for BSc (Hons) Ethical Hacking (and electives) so far.
 I hope whoever stumbles upon this finds it useful.
 I also hope that it is obvious not to plagiarise this (you will be found out).
 Thank You! :)

 ## Year 1